-§1319-O. Rule-making authority; hazardous waste and waste oil
+§1319-O. Rule-making authority; hazardous waste, waste oil and biomedical waste

 Hazardous waste may be identified as follows.

 (1) The commissioner may identify any substance as a hazardous waste if that substance is identified as hazardous by particular substance, by characteristic, by chemical class or as a waste product of a specific industrial activity in proposed or final rules of the United States Environmental Protection Agency.

 (2) The commissioner may identify any substance as a hazardous waste if the commissioner, after evaluation based on existing data or data reasonably extrapolated from previously conducted studies using similar classes of substances or compounds under similar circumstances, has determined that the substance is an acute or chronic toxin causing significant potential adverse public health or environmental effects.
 An acute or chronic toxin may include the characteristics of:

 (c) Teratogenicity; or